mundyreimer/mundyreimer.github.io/_pages/resources.md

 ![](/images/demo/demo-landscape.jpg)

-*I use this page as a personal notebook of curated content and thus try to update as often as I can, so feel free to check back regularly if interested*
+*I use this as a personal notebook of curated content and thus try to update as often as I can, so feel free to check back regularly if interested*

 ---